akshamsabadi/akshamsabadi/README.md

 <div align="center">
 <h1>André Kütahya Shamsabadi</h1>
-  <h3>Chemical Biologist specializing in Bioconjugation, Protein Engineering, and Drug Discovery</h3>
+  <h3>Chemical Biologist specialising in Bioconjugation, Biologics Engineering, and Drug Discovery</h3>
 </div>

 ---

 ## 🔬 About Me

+The world is filled with hard problems, and solving them is enjoyable!

-I am a Chemical Biologist and Organic Chemist with extensive experience in developing advanced bioconjugation strategies and engineering peptides and proteins for therapeutics and diagnostics.
-My work integrates synthetic chemistry, molecular biology, and computational tools to innovate in biomedical research.
+I am a Chemical Biologist with extensive experience in developing advanced bioconjugation strategies for therapeutics and diagnostics.
+My work integrates peptide and protein engineering, synthetic chemistry, biomedical engineering, and computational tools to innovate in biomedical research.
+I also have a passion for aesthetic data visualisation and graphic design to communicate complex scientific concepts.

 - 🔭 **Current Focus:** Harnessing AI/ML to unlock novel therapeutics and overcome intractable diseases.
 - 🧪 **Core Expertise:** Bioconjugation, drug conjugate development, peptide & protein engineering, organic/polymer synthesis, and computational drug discovery.
-- 🎨 **Passion:** I have a strong interest in data visualization and graphic design, striving to communicate complex scientific concepts clearly and effectively.
+- 🎨 **Passion:** Data visualisation and graphic design to communicate complex scientific concepts clearly and effectively.
 - 📫 **Contact:** shamsabadium@gmail.com

 ---